vasanth-07/eshop/eshop/README.md

 # eshop Application

-The `eshop` application receives the order details of a bill, applies the relevant discounts and presents the final bill for payment.
+The `eshop` application processes the order details of a bill, applies the relevant discounts and generates the final bill due for payment.

 Pre-requisites
 --------------